Maryland Agricultural College (MAC), forerunner of the University of Maryland, is chartered on March 6.

 College of Journalism, which now bears the name of Philip Merrill, is founded.

-The College of Physical Education, Recreation and Health, now the School of Public Health, is established.
+The College of Physical Education, Recreation and Health is established.

 Byrd Stadium, now called Maryland Stadium, opens.